 The choice of to not or not to basically depends on what one is trying to emphasize.
 People often get confused about these phrases and mess up their sentences.
 While they may look like the same thing, they can have some differences.

 To not or not to: what is the difference?

 Before getting into the difference between the two phrases to not and not to, it is important to learn about to.
-The word to is basically the infinitive form of a verb, as to run, to eat, to dance, etc.
+The word to is basically the infinitive form of a verb, such as to run, to eat, to dance, etc.

 However, it is possible to change the scenario.
 Adverbs like not can come in between the verbs to form a split infinitive.
-That means one can write, “she asked to not dance.”
+That means one can write, “she asked to not write.”
 Here, the phrase to not is justified.

 So, this is the basic difference.